Last Updated on

 On February 2017 the official rate 1 USD = 15 Nakfa.
 There´s a money changer at the airport and also at hotels.
 There are also a few official money changers at the main boulevard in Asmara.
 It´s important to keep the receipt if you are changing the money officially.

 The black market rate in February 2017 was 1 USD = 25 Nafka.
 I changed most of my money on the black market without any problem, but be careful.
-It´s a serious offence in Eritrea.
+It´s a severe offence of Eritrea.

 There are some things I never managed to get my head around in Eritrea.
 To buy a beer or a soft drink in the supermarket was A LOT more expensive than buying them in a bar or restaurant.
 A local Asmara Beer has priced 20 Nakfa in a bar or restaurant but would cost you 35 – 40 Nakfa in a supermarket.
 Similarly, a soft drink would cost 9 – 12 Nakfa in the bar or restaurant but 40 – 50 Nakfa in the supermarket.